Skip to main navigation Skip to main content

 The Importance of Annual Veterinary Visits

 Your dog should visit the veterinarian every year to have an exam, maintain vaccine schedules, get a heartworm test, and renew his prescriptions for heartworm prevention and flea/tick prevention.
 We make it easy for you to schedule.
-You can request an appointment using this form, through our hospital app, through your ePet Health portal, or by calling us at (210)695-4455.
+You can request an appointment using this form, through our Pet Portal, or by calling us at (210)695-4455.
 We also have a convenient online pharmacy so that you can order your pet’s medication or food from home on a Sunday evening while watching football in your pajamas!

 Accreditations: